 It won't take long for 5G smartphones to take over though, as throughout 2019 we've seen a growing number of 5G handsets arrive, and with the likes of Xiaomi claiming it will launch at least 10 5G phones in 2020, they could soon become the norm.

-With that in mind we've listed all the various confirmed and rumored 5G phones we're expecting to see over the coming months and years.
+To help you keep up, we've listed all the various confirmed and rumored 5G phones that have launched or that we're expecting to see over the coming months and years.

-You'll find everything we know about these phones below, including when and where they’re likely to launch, and we'll be constantly updating our 5G phones list with all the latest information.
+You'll find everything we know about these phones below, including when and where they’re likely to launch if they haven't already, and we'll be constantly updating our 5G phones list with all the latest information.

 - What is 5G?
 Everything you need to know

 Confirmed 5G phones